Rokiis1/roadmap/data_types/2_level/2_level_data_types.md

 # length of the tuple
 print(len(multi_data_type_tuple))
 ```

+A common use of tuples is storing **fixed records**, such as coordinates, configuration values, or personal details where each position has a specific meaning.

 *Use tuples only if you are sure that the data will not change during the execution of the program.*